 Dads Tuning in to Kids™ has been strongly endorsed by fathers who have attended, with feedback that a fathers-only option is a very welcome addition to the parenting programs currently on offer.
 A randomised control trial of the program showed positive outcomes including improving parenting, parent-child relationships and child behaviour as well as improvements in fathers’ partners’ emotional wellbeing and parenting.

 Tuning in to Toddlers™ (TOTS) is a further adaptation of the original Tuning in to Kids® (TIK) parenting program developed by Professor Sophie Havighurst, Ann Harley and Dr Christiane Kehoe for parents of children aged 12-36 months of age.

 The TOTS program teaches parents skills in emotion coaching but with greater emphasis on non-verbal ways of responding to emotions and a focus on responding to the attachment and exploration needs of younger children.

-A pilot study and subsequent randomised control trial, completed in 2018, showed the program improves parents’ emotion coaching, improves children’s emotional functioning and also reduces the stress cortisol levels of toddlers (measured using hair samples at 15 months follow up).
+A pilot study and subsequent randomised control trial, completed in 2018, showed the program improves parents’ emotion coaching and children’s emotional functioning and also reduces the stress cortisol levels of toddlers (measured using hair samples at 15 months follow up).

 The Whole School Approach (WSA) is a further adaptation of the original Tuning in to Teens™ (TINT) parenting program being led by Dr Christiane Kehoe.
 It includes professional training of teachers while also offering a brief seminar series to parents and carers as well as a student program.

-A randomised control trial of the program is currently underway with anticipated completion during 2020.
-Professional training will be offered in the program in 2022.
+A randomised control trial of the program was completed in 2022.
+Professional training will be offered in the program in 2024.

 Tuning in to Kids® for Kindergartens/Childcare